Download the IM:EDGE Application Here! Deadline to Apply is July 19.

 SWAIA reserves the right to determine in what classification and division your entry piece should reside and compete.
 The awards program is a prestigious opportunity to gain recognition from your peers, collectors, experts etc. Our judges and classification managers are experts in their respective fields and will determine the appropriate place in which your piece will compete.
 You may enter up to three (3) pieces this year for competition!

 Please give us a call if you have any further questions.
-We look forward to seeing you in the next day or so!
+We look forward to seeing you soon!